zenmetsu/gpiost4/README.md

   * Find out how to allow clients such as KStars to dynamically load this driver as it doesn't show up in the list currently

+## Configuring
+  * GPIO pin assignments made in gpiost4driver.h
+  * Need to specify 4 pins total (RA+/- and DEC+/-)
+  * May need to review/modify the Pine64-specific pinout.h if using Raspberry Pi

 ## Building